-Management gives full consideration to the use of all available school space in their local communities before proceeding to build, purchase or lease other spaces.

-Management uses cost-effective designs, standard footprints, energy conservation and economical construction practices to minimize construction and future maintenance and operation costs.
-The school board is guided by the principles outlined in the manual prepared by the Expert Panel on Capital Construction: From Concept to Classroom - Leading Practices Manual for School Construction in Ontario.
+- Management gives full consideration to the use of all available school space in their local communities before proceeding to build, purchase or lease other spaces - Management uses cost-effective designs, standard footprints, energy conservation and economical construction practices to minimize construction and future maintenance and operation costs.
+The school board is guided by the

-In constructing, acquiring, operating and managing school facilities, the school board is guided by the principles outlined in the Ontario Green Energy Act, 2009.

-Senior administration maintains standard policy and/or procedures to rationalize construction projects, including benchmarking against other school board construction costs and design standards (including coterminous boards).
+- In constructing, acquiring, operating and managing school facilities, the school board is guided by the principles outlined in the Ontario Green Energy Act, 2009. - Senior administration maintains standard policy and/or procedures to rationalize construction projects, including benchmarking against other school board construction costs and design standards (including coterminous boards).